-On this particular job, Mark asked the mechanical contractor to provide the locations and specifications of the frames.
+On a particular job, Mark asked the mechanical contractor to provide the locations and specifications of the frames.
 The contractor had asked his team to build angle iron frames, as the erectors wanted 4×4 frames that were already built and could be dropped in.
-But for them to do that, they needed the skylight installer and the mechanical folks to provide the exact locations off the gridlines – and neither could.
+But in order for them to do that, they needed the skylight installer and the mechanical folks to provide the exact locations off the gridlines – and neither could.

 A New Solution

 Mark has used QuickFrames’ adjustable roof frames before and keeps them in stock for emergency situations like this, so he offered them to the General Contractor.
 The GC agreed to give them a shot, so Mark showed his team how easy the frames were to install.
 He demonstrated how they could slide a frame apart to fit it in the duct flute, adjust as needed and then bolt it in.
 He told the team how they could pick one and get within one or two inches of the exact location in which they needed it because of the adjustability.
 They were amazed.

 “With QuickFrames’ ability to be adjusted last-minute, we finally have enough room to move things around when needed,” he said.
 “They make this whole process easier for all of us.”

 After seeing the success, Mark got creative.
 He asked the GC if he might provide a credit for the installation and shop hours that would have been used if they had fabricated angle frames.
 The GC agreed, and then told each of the associated parties (mechanical team, skylight installer and everyone else) that they were responsible for installing their own frames in the right locations.
 They were told they could put the frames in any time, when the deck is going on, afterward or when they put the curb in.

 The erector didn’t have to install the frames, and Mark didn’t have to use any of his shop time to fabricate frames at the last minute.
 Most importantly of all, no one incurred the excessive expense of welding in frames from under the deck.